yurimacena/yurimacena/README.md

-## Hi 👋
-Focusing on data analytics, but I like programming especially in backend development.
-Recently I am learning Power BI and Machine Learning.
-Be welcome to collaborate in my repositories and talk to me for work in some project or organization.

-Tools that I use actually: Power BI, Python, MySQL Workbrench, MongoDB, Git and Articial Intelligence.
+## Hello, mate! 👋🇨🇦
+I'm currently learning Java and SQL.
+I'm want to become a backend developer and I have knowledge in Python, Artificial Intelligence, Power BI and Git.
+Be welcome to talk with me in Telegram for working together in some project.
+By the way, I'm also testing Linux distros.
+Recently using Ubuntu Unity.

 <!--
 **yurimacena/yurimacena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.